 A mural across the street from downtown’s Washington Square Park depicts the park’s claim to fame as the site of the first 1858 Lincoln-Douglas debate.
 Stop to enjoy the park’s reflecting pool before a stroll through the nearby neighborhood reveals Civil War-Era homes and churches.

 A vintage jukebox plays oldies in a former cheese factory, where The Cheese Shop ’n’ Deli serves some 33 kinds of sandwiches (try the pot roast sub) as well as soups and salads.
 Murals around town depict important chapters in Ottawa’s history, including the Native American tribes that hunted here and the industry of the canal era.
-Locals love to gather on Tracy’s Row House’s outdoor patio for dinner and cocktails—it serves more than 100 martinis.
+Be sure to stop by the Ottawa Visitor's Center for more info.

 Cabins sport modern kitchens, cozy fireplaces and covered front porches at Kishauwau Country Cabins, in the forest outside Utica.
 Anyone can visit the community cabin, which conjures memories of sleep-away camp with a canteen (payments made on the honor system) and a library of books and board games.
 But sipping wine before a private fire pit under the stars feels decidedly adult.